 For months I had been talking about planning a trip to Provence in July, as I wanted to see the lavender in bloom.
-After consulting how to get to the lavender fields, I determined it wasn’t really conducive to a weekend trip (it’s a little over 3 hours on train to Arles).
+After consulting how to get to the lavender fields, I determined it wasn’t really conducive to a weekend trip (it’s a little over three hours by train to Arles).
 As such, I thought I might embark upon my first mid-week excursion without Jim (and of course go back if I thought he’d like it).
 Thinking it’d be more fun with a friend, I invited Alice to join me.
 The bonus of this trip was that we planned it while both our husbands would be in Colorado for work.
 That way neither of us were sitting at home alone and were, instead, out exploring France!

 We ended up planning a four day trip with a base in Arles and day trips out to Gordes/Abbey Notre Dame de Senanque (lavender), Pont du Gard, and the Côtes du Rhône wine road.
 We left on Monday morning and arrived at the Arles train station a little after 1pm, 100 percent hot and hungry.
 I’d wager it was almost in the mid 90s by noon, and the trek to our hotels looked to be about a 30 minute walk, so we opted to stop for some lunch of “bull” steak (a local specialty).
 If I’m honest, this was probably the closest steak to a filet mignon I’ve had since we moved to France – I gobbled it up and was ready to fight the sun and uneven sidewalks.